Security Onion

 Creating a Snapshot

-1. Log in to the Security Onion web interface.
+1. Log in to the Security Onion console: Log in to the Security Onion console using your credentials.

 Technical Specifications